madskjeldgaard/komet/README.md

 # Komet
 ![komet](assets/komet.png)

-Komet is a SuperCollider/Faust sound system by Mads Kjeldgaard.
+Komet is a computer music / sound system by Mads Kjeldgaard written in [supercollider](https://github.com/supercollider/supercollider) and [faust](https://faust.grame.fr/).

 It is currently not intended for use by others, but feel free to check it out.